apostrophecms/starter-kit-astro-apollo-pro/README.md

 >
 > This template includes **ApostropheCMS Pro modules** which require a paid license.
 If you're just getting started:
 >
-> - **Try the free version first**: Check out our [open source starter kit](https://github.com/apostrophecms/apollo) - it's completely free and perfect for building amazing websites
+> - **Try the free version first**: Check out our [open source starter kit](https://github.com/apostrophecms/apollo) - it's completely free and perfect for building amazing websites.
-> - **Ready for Pro features?** [Get a Pro license](https://apostrophecms.com/contact-sales) and continue with this starter kit for enterprise-grade features
+> - **Ready for Pro features?** [Get a Pro license](https://apostrophecms.com/contact-us) and continue with this starter kit for enterprise-grade features.
+> - **Want easy hosting for your project?** You can [learn more](https://apostrophecms.com/hosting) and [contact us](https://apostrophecms.com/contact-us) to get your hosting set up.

 A production-ready template combining [ApostropheCMS](https://docs.apostrophecms.org/) as a headless backend with [Astro](https://astro.build/) as a modern frontend framework.
 This template includes **all ApostropheCMS Pro modules** pre-installed, giving you enterprise-grade features out of the box.

-## What Makes This Special
+## ✨ What Makes This Special

 - **🚀 Headless CMS with Frontend Integration** - Full ApostropheCMS Admin UI with in-context editing
 - **⚡ Modern Frontend** - Astro for optimal performance and developer experience